Is Alcohol a Stimulant or a Depressant?

 Excessive intake of alcohol can also lead to death from overdose.
 Drinking alcohol is particularly dangerous when combined with other drugs, especially sedatives and painkillers.
 The interaction of substances is dangerous and everybody experiences this differently.

 What is not as harmful for one person could prove to be deadly for another.
-The CDC reports that roughly 95,000 people die annually from excessive alcohol use, which averages to 261 deaths every day.
+The CDC reports that roughly 178,000 people die annually from excessive alcohol use, which averages to 487 deaths every day.

 The over-consumption of alcohol also presents psychological risks.
-Drinking can lead to initial increases in energy, extroversion, and risk taking as it impacts the pleasure center of the brain.
+Drinking can lead to initial increases in energy, extroversion, and risk-taking as it impacts the pleasure center of the brain.
 At the same time, it has inhibitory effects as well, slowing down the central nervous system.
 Similar to sedating drugs, it can contribute to a relaxing, calming feeling.
 Drinking alcohol also increases dopamine levels in the brain, which is considered a “feel good” neurotransmitter.

 People often use alcohol to help cope with stress and anxiety, as it can also have a numbing impact on emotion.
 Excessive use can be an unhealthy outlet for people struggling with anxiety, stress, or depression.
-Drinking can serve as a temporary yet damaging escape for psychological or emotional pain.
+Drinking can serve as a temporary yet damaging escape from psychological or emotional pain.

 The neurological impact of drinking too much alcohol can also be significant.
 Extreme intake of alcohol can lead to loss of consciousness, vomiting, and memory impairment.
-Heavy drinking alters arousal, behavior, mood, and neuropsychological functioning, and negatively impacts sense of balance and coordination.
+Heavy drinking alters arousal, behavior, mood, and neuropsychological functioning, and negatively impacts the sense of balance and coordination.
 Excessive alcohol intake also produces damage to the ends of neurons (dendrites), making it challenging for neurons to deliver messages back and forth.

 Alcohol Dependence

-As with all drugs, one of the risks in excessive consumption of alcohol is addiction.
+As with all drugs, one of the risks of excessive consumption of alcohol is addiction.
 People can become dependent on alcohol and withdrawal symptoms can be severe.
 Many people abuse alcohol instead of other drugs, potentially due to its accessibility, lower cost, and legality.
 As alcohol addiction develops, a person begins to crave and desire the substance to feel “normal.”
 Addicts continue to use the drug of choice despite the damage and dangerous consequences.

 It can be helpful to note the differences between alcohol abuse and dependence.
 Abusing alcohol is binge drinking, despite the social and personal consequences that can be faced as a result.
 Alcohol dependence can also include symptoms such as increased tolerance for alcohol, seeking out contexts that primarily include drinking, withdrawal symptoms, drinking to avoid hangover symptoms, and problems quitting drinking after concerted efforts.